The actual causes of gout are the crystals that are formed in your joints when there are high levels of uric acid in your bloodstream.

 So, if you’re suffering from gout — and once having had a first gout attack you’re very likely to have more — you need to reduce your acid levels.
 And since purines produce uric acid you need to reduce your purine intake via your diet.

-Generally speaking, a low purine diet for gout sufferers should avoid; fatty red meats, offal, seafood, poultry, yeast products and dried legumes.
+Generally speaking, a low purine diet should avoid; fatty red meats, offal, seafood, poultry, yeast products and dried legumes.
 And you need to avoid alcohol, especially beer.

 You can get a more detailed list of diet foods for gout by clicking here.